Numerical methods for multiscale inverse problems: Introduction

 Data-driven optimization problems require many simulations of the forward model, and when faced with balancing computational cost with accuracy, most approaches only deal with scientific models of large scale behavior and, for example in \cite{Nolen}, account for microscopic processes by using effective or homogenized equations to simplify computations.
-Homogenization theory \cite{Bensoussan, Jikov2011} provides the form of a reduced model that describes the effective behavior of the family of solutions $\{G(\aeps)\}_{\epsilon>0}$; under certain ellipticity conditions, it is known that $G(a^{\epsilon})\rightharpoonup \ueff$, as $\epsilon\to 0$, where $\ueff$ is the solution to an equation of the form $G(\aeff)=\ueff$, and the expression for $\aeff$ is given by the theory.
-Here, $\aeff$ is called an {\it effective} or {\it homogenized} coefficient corresponding to $\aeps$.
+Homogenization theory \cite{Bensoussan, Jikov2011} provides the form of a reduced model that describes the effective behavior of the family of solutions $\{\ueps\}_{\epsilon>0}$; under certain ellipticity conditions, it is known that $\ueps\rightharpoonup \ueff$, as $\epsilon\to 0$, where $\ueff$ is the solution to an equation of the form $G(\aeff)=\ueff$, and the expression for the homogenized coefficient $\aeff$ is given by the theory.

 Ideas from homogenization theory can be used to account for the mismatch in scales between an effective model and the data generated by the full model, as demonstrated in \cite{Nolen}.
-The authors show that if only effective parameters in the forward model are desired, inversion can can be performed using macroscopic predictions.
-In particular, the result is shown for cases where unknown coefficient $A$ is dependent on a single scalar parameter $\theta\in \RR$ through a linear mapping $\theta\rightarrow \aeff(\theta)$.
+It is shown that if only effective parameters in the forward model are desired, inversion can be performed using a macroscopic model for predictions.
+In particular, the result is shown for cases where unknown coefficient $A$ is dependent on a single parameter $\theta\in \RR$ through a linear mapping $\theta\rightarrow \aeff(\theta)$.
 The inverse problem is formulated as a minimization problem,

-The benefits of the reduced formulation \refeq{effinv} include well-posedness and a lowered sensitivity to noise in the reconstruction.
-A drawback of this approach is the loss of details about microscale features due to the reduced parameter space.
+The the reduced formulation (\ref{effinv}) is often well-posed and results in a lower sensitivity to noise.
+A drawback of this approach is the loss of details about microscale features.

 In the current approach, full inversion is performed using effective forward models that are based on ideas from homogenization theory, as in \cite{Nolen}.
-The increased resolution of the recovered parameter is a result of the assumption of a {\it microscale} parametrization where $m$ lies in an infinite dimensional function space and is independent of $\epsilon$.
-Nonlinear mappings $m\rightarrow \aeps(m)$ are allowed in this formulation.
+We make use of the prior assumption of a {\it microscale} parametrization $m \rightarrow \aeps(m)$, where the parameter $m$ is a scalar function depending on a low dimensional vector $ \theta\in\RR^{N}$,